 *** Taxing gold and silver harms in-state businesses.
-It’s a competitive marketplace, so buyers in states with precious-metals sales taxes often take their business to neighboring states that have eliminated or reduced sales tax on precious metals.
+It’s a competitive marketplace, so buyers in states with precious metals sales taxes often take their business to neighboring states that have eliminated or reduced sales tax on precious metals.
 Investors can easily avoid paying $136.50 in sales taxes, for example, on a $1,950 purchase of a one-ounce gold bar.
-Therefore, levying sales tax on precious metals harms in-state businesses, who lose business to out-of-state precious metals dealers.
+Therefore, levying a sales tax on precious metals harms in-state businesses, which lose business to out-of-state precious metals dealers.
 Coin conventions also tend to avoid the sales tax states.

 *** Taxing precious metals is harmful to citizens attempting to protect their assets.
 Purchasers of precious metals aren’t fat-cat investors.
 Most who buy precious metals do so in small increments as a way of saving money.
 Precious metals investors are purchasing precious metals as a way to preserve their wealth against the damages of inflation.
 Inflation harms the poorest among us—including pensioners, Tennesseans on fixed incomes, wage-earners, savers, and more.